follang/docs/docs/200_expressions/300_exp/access.md

 ### Methods

-Methods are accesed the same way like subprogram member access.
+Methods are accesed the same way like routine member access.
 ```
 user1.getName()
 ```